Getting Around Bermuda

 - Buses: With 11 bus routes and 14 bus zones, buses are frequent and plentiful, and they service most areas of interest.
 They’re easy to spot as they're painted Bermuda pink with blue stripes.
 Most buses leave from the Central Terminal on Washington Street, next to City Hall in Hamilton.
 Download a copy of the bus schedule.

 - Ferries: Four public ferry routes offer an on-the-water alternative for getting around Bermuda.
 All ferries depart from the Ferry Terminal on Front Street in Hamilton.
 Cash is not accepted, so be sure to have your transportation pass, ticket or token in hand.
 For complete route, schedule and fare information, download the schedule or visit the Bermuda Ferry Website.

 Pedal your way around the island by bicycle, e-bike, or motorized scooter (moped) and discover Bermuda’s winding streets and coastal roads.
 Pay attention to the rules of the road: Bermudians drive on the left, and the speed limit never exceeds 20mph/32kph.
 Helmets are always required for scooters and bicycles, and motorized scooters are available to visitors 18 and over.

 Bicycle rental rates typically range between $30-35USD per day.
 Cycle liveries are happy to arrange delivery and pick-up service at your hotel.

 Bike and scooter rental partners:

 Taxis can usually be found outside Bermuda’s larger hotels, near the airport or on the streets of the City of Hamilton, the Town of St. George or the Royal Naval Dockyard.
-There’s no trick to getting one – just raise your hand and one will drive right up.
+There’s no trick to getting one – just raise your hand and one will drive right up, or arrange pick-up times with your hotel’s front desk.
 Bermuda’s taxi drivers are great guides, too.
-No one knows the best destinations better than they do.
+No one knows the best destinations better than they do!